patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

 Note:
 One year ago I start a long time project call The book of shaders, my goal with it is to explain what shader are and how they work.
-I'm going to use some the material I use in the book to explain what they are but I highly encorage ppl interested on shaders to take a look to it.
+I'm going to use some of the **material** I use in the book to explain what they are but I highly encorage everybody interested on this subject to take a look to it.

 ---